Lai Chi Wo: Five-finger Camphor (Cinnamomum Camphora)

 The Camphor measures 25 metres tall and 3 metres in diameter.
 It gets its name because it had five branches like five fingers, although only four of them remain today.
 It was said that during Japanese Occupation, when Lai Chi Wo was occupied as a military backup base for the Japanese Army, the Japanese cut down many trees for fear that their enemies will hide near the area and make sudden attacks.
 When the soldiers threatened to chop this five-finger Camphor, the villagers stood up to protected the tree with their lives.
 Therefore, only one of the "fingers" has been cut.

 The Hollow Tree (Autumn Maple)

-The Hollow Tree is a more than one-hundred-year-old maple.
-It reaches a 21-metre high and 1.7-metre in diameter.
+The Hollow Tree is an Autumn Maple (Bischofia javanica) estimated at to about one hundred years old.
+It reaches a 17-metre high and 1.9-metre in diameter.
 It is called "hollow tree" because it has a huge hole inside the tree.
 The hole has openings in both upper and lower section of the tree.
 It is once said that there was a honeycomb and villagers tried to fire the comb but finally fired the tree altogether.
 However, the explanations from the description board of the tree told another cause.
 The parenchyma cells in the centre of the trunk contracted and withered as a result of infection.
 Small holes began to appear inside the tree.
 However, the nutrients and moisture transporting cells around the exterior part of the trunk continued to grow and thicken.
 The trunk later get thicker, and the centre hollow expanded in tandem.